seanpatton1/hangman/README.md

 ### Content

-- I have watched through multiple walkthrough videos while building this game.
-[Kite](https://www.youtube.com/@KiteHQ) Account was used in this process
+- Throughout the development process of this game, I extensively utilized walkthrough videos as valuable resources.
+These videos, sourced from various creators, provided invaluable insights and guidance, enabling me to grasp essential concepts and tackle challenges effectively.
+Specifically, I frequently referred to tutorials hosted by [Kite](https://www.youtube.com/@KiteHQ) on their YouTube channel.
+Their detailed explanations and demonstrations significantly contributed to my understanding and proficiency in game development.
+I proceeded to enhance the program by incorporating additional features such as a difficulty selection option and displaying the guessed letters.

 [Back to top ⇧](#table-of-contents)

 ## Acknowledgements

-- Marcel was a great help guiding me through the process helping me focus and point me in the right direction.
+- Marcel provided invaluable guidance throughout the process, helping me maintain focus and steering me in the right direction.
-- I would also like to thank my partnet who has been patient with me while I have studied and through the building of this project
+- I'd also like to express my gratitude to my partner, who has shown remarkable patience as I've studied and worked on this project.

 [Back to top ⇧](#table-of-contents)